-The uustat command is also useful for monitoring the network.
-This command displays the status of previously specified uucp commands, cancels previously specified uucp commands, or provides general status on uucp connections to other systems.
+The uustat command displays the status of previously specified uucp commands, cancels previously specified uucp commands, or provides general status on uucp connections to other systems.

 The uux command requests are not recorded in the uustat logging files.
-This implies that uustat does not record mail and news requests.
+Therefore, uustat does not record mail and news requests.